ExtPlug/custom-emoji/README.md

 **Note: This section is intended for room hosts only.**

-You can add custom emoji to your room by adding an `emoji` property to your room settings file.
-The `emoji` property should contain an object, with emoji names as keys, and emoji images as values.
+You can add custom emoji to your room by adding an `emotes` property to your room settings file.
+The `emotes` property should contain an object, with emoji names as keys, and emoji images as values.

+> You can also use the `emoji` property, but then your custom emoji
+> won't work for users of the Radiant Community Script.

 An emoji image can be: